-"(b) Upon finding that the individual has willfully failed to comply with the child support order or with a subpoena issued pursuant to child support proceedings, and that the obligor is at least 90 days in arrears, or upon a finding that an individual subject to a subpoena issued pursuant to child support or paternity establishment proceedings has failed to comply with the subpoena, the court may shall enter an order instituting any one or more of the sanctions as provided in subsection (a) of this section.
+Upon finding that the individual has willfully failed to comply with the child support order or with a subpoena issued pursuant to child support proceedings, and that the obligor is at least 90 days in arrears, or upon a finding that an individual subject to a subpoena issued pursuant to child support or paternity establishment proceedings has failed to comply with the subpoena, the court may enter an order instituting the sanctions as provided in subsection (a) of this section.
+If an individual is adjudicated to be in civil or criminal contempt for a third or subsequent time for failure to comply with a child support order, the court shall enter an order instituting any one or more of the sanctions, if applicable, as provided in subsection (a) of this section.
 The court may stay the effectiveness of the sanctions upon conditions requiring the obligor to make full payment of the delinquency over time.
-Any court-ordered payment plan under this subsection shall require the obligor to extinguish the delinquency within a period not to exceed 10 years and to make an immediate initial payment representing at least five percent (5%) of the total delinquency or five hundred dollars (\$500.00), whichever is greater.
-Any such stay stay of an order under this subsection shall also be conditioned upon the obligor's maintenance of current child support.
+Any court-ordered payment plan under this subsection shall require the individual to extinguish the delinquency within a reasonable period of time.
+In determining the amount to be applied to the delinquency, the court shall consider the amount of the debt and the individual's financial ability to pay.
+The payment shall not exceed the limits under G.S.
+110-136.6(b).
+The individual shall make an immediate initial payment representing at least five percent (5%) of the total delinquency or five hundred dollars (\$500.00), whichever is less.
+Any such stay of an order under this subsection shall also be conditioned upon the obligor's maintenance of current child support.
 The court may stay the effectiveness of the sanctions against an individual subject to a subpoena issued pursuant to child support or paternity establishment proceedings upon a finding that the individual has complied with or is no longer subject to the subpoena.
 Upon entry of an order pursuant to this section that is not stayed, the individual shall surrender any licenses revoked by the court's order to the child support enforcement agency and the agency shall forward a report to the appropriate licensing authority within 30 days of the order."